 WHY THE RITVIK INTERPRETATION IS OFFENSIVE TO GURU and therefore to be rejected outright.

 Recently I had an exchange with one of my Godbrothers, an inveterate and incorrigible “ritvik”.
 For our particular purpose, there is no need to mention his name.
 From that exchange, I had a very important and practical realisation.
 And I must thank him very much for his inadvertent assistance in that respect.

-“According to the three modes of material nature and the work associated with them, the four divisions of human society are created by Me.
-And although I am the creator of this system, you should know that I am yet the nondoer, being unchangeable.”
+“In terms of the divisions of the different modes of material nature and the work ascribed to them, the four divisions of human society are created by me.
+And although I am the engineer of this system, still you may know that I am the non-doer of the same, being unchangeable.”